 Plus taxes and other costs: transaction costs and expenses incurred by the AIFM and the Depositary in the performance of their duties.

 The commission or fee actually charged is shown in the annual report.

-The commission of lee actually charged is shown in the annual repo

 In order to achieve the investment objective, the sub-fund invests its assets in the form of debt securities/rights as well as loans in special purpose vehicles (SPV), which in turn invest the funds in fixed-interest financial assets or via the purchase or granting of secured loans.
 Both the investments and the purchase or granting of loans can also be made directly, i.e. without the intermediation of special purpose vehicles or the like.
 On the other hand, fixed- or variable-interest debt securities and rights of any kind can also be acquired.
 Investments can be made in all areas (real estate, private equity, etc.).
 The sub-fund is in principle free of geographical restrictions, but the main focus of the investments contained in the SPVs is on the North American market.
 However, the SPVs used for the investments may be domiciled in any jurisdiction worldwide.